 Foreman runs a hand over his back and probes at a spot on his ribs where a guard had put a boot in the day before, House gasps at the pain and Foreman chuckles.

 When they've all had a good look he's handed a cheap pair of jeans, a worn pair of shoes and a prison shirt with 'Department of Corrections - Prisoner'' stenciled in large letters on the back.
 The same uniform he's worn for the last ten months.
 He puts them on and watches as the guard on the desk hands over his own clothes and belongings to Foreman.
 His fingers twitch at the sight of the pill bottle and Foreman tucks it away in his pocket with a smirk.
-Foreman slips his wallet and watch into another pocket and leaves House's clothes behind.
+Foreman slips his wallet and watch into another pocket and leaves House's clothes behind on the desk.

 "He won't be needing those."